ndsev/zswag/libs/jzswag/jzswag-android/README.md

 ## Role in the project

-- Implements zserio's `zserio.runtime.service.ServiceClientInterface` via `ZswagClient`, so a zserio-Java-generated `XClient` accepts an instance as its transport — same idiom as the JVM port and Python's `services.MyService.Client(OAClient(url))`.
+- Implements zserio's `zserio.runtime.service.ServiceClientInterface` via `OAClient`, so a zserio-Java-generated `XClient` accepts an instance as its transport — same idiom as the JVM port and Python's `services.MyService.Client(OAClient(url))`.
 - Performs the same `x-zserio-request-part` decomposition the JVM client does (logic lives in `jzswag-shared`).
 - Handles the same authentication schemes: HTTP Basic, HTTP Bearer, API key (header/query/cookie), OAuth2 client credentials with both token-endpoint auth methods.
 - Loads the same `HTTP_SETTINGS_FILE` YAML format as the C++/Python/JVM clients.